-We especially need help with outdoor outreach at farmer's markets, festivals, outdoor movie nights, or other public events and spaces - but there are other ways your team can get involved:
+We especially need help with outreach at outdoor movie nights, farmer's markets, festivals, or other public events and spaces, but there are other ways your team can get involved:

 - Host a group of friends, neighbors, colleagues from work or school, or members of your congregation or club to learn more about our work and how they can get involved.
 (Let us know and we can send a representative to talk to your group.) - 2.
-Talk to your employer or other employers in your field about sponsoring employee teams. - 3.
-Talk to religious congregations or community groups about creating volunteer teams.
+Talk to your employer or other employers in your field about sponsoring employee teams.

-- Help match new volunteers to our partner organizations. - 5.
-Work as a team to send out daily posts on social media or create the Civic Imagination podcast. - 6.
-Create a "giving circle" to sponsor a Civic Leadership Fellow or several students. - 7.
-Put on an outdoor special events or volunteer fair (outdoors or virtual).

-Don't have time to join a team?
-We still need your help!

-- 1. Serve as a tutor or mentor a couple of hours per week. - 2.
+- Talk to religious congregations or community groups about creating volunteer teams. - Work as a team to send out daily posts on social media or create the Civic Imagination podcast. - 5.
+Create a "giving circle" to sponsor a Civic Leadership Fellow or several students. - 6.
+Put on a special event or help us with Civic Fest.
+If it's easier for you to work directly with us rather than through a team, we'd still love your help!
+How? - Serve as a tutor or mentor (of course) usually a couple of hours per week. - 2.
 Write for our blog, website, or social media. - 3.
 Help with graphic designs, photos or videos. - 4.
-Help us or our partner organizations with your expertise or time: volunteer management, event planning, fundraising, database or general admin work; develop training materials; research & evaluation. - 5.
+Help us or our partner organizations with your expertise or time, even if you can't tutor or mentor on a regular basis: volunteer management, event planning, fundraising, database or general admin work; develop training materials; research & evaluation. - 5.
 Work with our Civic Leadership Fellows (college interns) to help them improve their skills. - 6.
 Sponsor a Civic Leadership Fellow, a student, an activity, or make a donation.
 Every bit helps.